shawnrhoads/pyEM/README.md

 ## Examples
 See `examples/RW.ipynb` with an example notebook on implementing the algorithm using the Rescorla-Wagner model of reinforcement learning.
 This notebook simulates behavior and fits the model to the simulated data to demonstrate how hierarchical EM-MAP can be used for parameter recovery.

-## Future Implementations
-In future versions, I would love to add support using Python classes.
-For exampe, there could be a base model class with `simulate()` and `fit()` methods that can be inherited by other models.
-This would allow for a more flexible implementation of the algorithm, and would allow for the use of different models without having to change the code.
+See `examples/EMClass.ipynb` with an example notebook on implementing the algorithm using the `EMClass()`, which can be imported from `pyEM.classes`.
+This class is a more flexible implementation of the algorithm, and allows for the use of different models without having to change the code.
+This notebook simulates behavior and fits the model to the simulated data to demonstrate how to use the `EMClass()` for parameter recovery.
+This feature is still under development, so please report any issues you encounter.

 ## For Contributors
-This is meant to be a basic implementation of hierarchical EM with MAP.
-There is still so much left out.
-That being said, other researchers and educators are invited to help improve and expand the code here!
+This is meant to be a basic implementation of hierarchical EM with MAP estimation, but I invite other researchers and educators to help improve and expand the code here!

 Here are some ways you can help!
 - If you spot an error (e.g., typo, bug, inaccurate descriptions, etc.), please open a new issue on GitHub by clicking on the GitHub Icon in the top right corner on any page and selecting "open issue".
 Alternatively, you can <a target="_blank" rel="noopener noreferrer" href="https://github.com/shawnrhoads/pyEM/issues/new?labels=bug&template=issue-template.yml">open a new issue</a> directly through GitHub.